 How often does it occur?

-It is rare, occurring in approximately one in every 250,000 births and is slightly more common in males than females.
+This is a rare condition.
+It occurs in about one in every 250,000 births.
+It is slightly more common in males than females.